Vanishing viscosity and surface tension limits of incompressible viscous surface waves: Introduction

 \subsection{Previous works}

 Free boundary problems in fluid mechanics have been studied intensively in the mathematical community.
 There are a huge amount of mathematical works, and we only mention briefly some of them below.
 We may refer to the references cited in these works for more proper survey of the literature.
 For the incompressible Navier-Stokes equations, we refer to, for instance, Beale \cite{beale_1}, Hataya \cite{H}, Guo and Tice \cite{GT13,GT_per,GT_inf} for the well-posedness without surface tension, and Beale \cite{beale_2}, Tani \cite{Ta}, Tanaka and Tani \cite{TT} for the well-posedness with surface tension.
-Those well-posedness results are strongly based on the regularizing effect of the viscosity, and the solutions are shown to be global for the small initial data \cite{H,GT_per,GT_inf,beale_2,TT}.
-Note that the surface tension only has a regularizing effect on the free surface, and its effect serves to enhance the decay rate, see \cite{GT_per,GT_inf} for more discussions.
+Those well-posedness results are strongly based on the regularizing effect of the viscosity, and the solutions are shown to be global for the small initial data \cite{beale_2,TT,H,GT_per,GT_inf}.
+Note that the surface tension has a regularizing effect on the free surface, and it enhances the decay rate, see \cite{GT_per,GT_inf} for more discussions.
 For the incompressible Euler equations, the problem becomes much more difficult.
 The early works were focused on the irrotational fluids, which began with the pioneering work of Nalimov \cite{N} of the local well-posedness without surface tension for the small initial data and was generalized to the general initial data by the breakthrough of Wu \cite{Wu1,Wu2} for the case without surface tension and by Beyer and G\"unther \cite{BG} for the case with surface tension.
-For the irrotational inviscid fluids, certain dispersive effects can be used to establish the global well-posedness for the small initial data; we refer to Wu \cite{Wu3,Wu4}, Germain, Masmoudi and Shatah \cite{GMS1}, Ionescu and Pusateri \cite{IP} and Alazard and Delort \cite{AD} for the case without surface tension, and Germain, Masmoudi and Shatah \cite{GMS2} and Ionescu and Pusateri \cite{IP2} for the case with surface tension.
+For the irrotational inviscid fluids, certain dispersive effects can be used to establish the global well-posedness for the small initial data; we refer to Wu \cite{Wu3,Wu4}, Germain, Masmoudi and Shatah \cite{GMS1}, Ionescu and Pusateri \cite{IP} and Alazard and Delort \cite{AD} for the case with gravity but without surface tension, Germain, Masmoudi and Shatah \cite{GMS2} and Ionescu and Pusateri \cite{IP2} for the case with surface tension but without gravity, and Deng, Ionescu, Pausader and Pusateri \cite{DIPP} for the case with both gravity and surface tension.
 For the general incompressible Euler equations without the irrotational assumption, only local well-posedness results could be found.
-The first local well-posedness in 3D was obtained by Lindblad \cite{Lindblad05} for the case without surface tension and by Coutand and Shkoller \cite{CS07} for the case with (and without) surface tension.
-We also refer to the results of Shatah and Zeng \cite{SZ} and Zhang and Zhang \cite{ZZ}.
+The first local well-posedness in 3D was obtained by Lindblad \cite{Lindblad05} for the case without surface tension and by Coutand and Shkoller \cite{CS07} for the case with (and without) surface tension, and we also refer to Shatah and Zeng \cite{SZ} and Zhang and Zhang \cite{ZZ}.